Galileo (satellite navigation system): International involvement

 In September 2003, China joined the Galileo project.
 China was to invest €230 million (US$302 million, £155 million, CNY 2.34 billion) in the project over the following years.

 In July 2004, Israel signed an agreement with the EU to become a partner in the Galileo project.

-On 3 June 2005, the European Union and Ukraine signed an agreement for Ukraine to join the project, as noted in a press release.
-As of November 2005, Morocco also joined the programme.
+On 3 June 2005, the European Union and Ukraine signed an agreement for Ukraine to join the project.
+In November 2005, Morocco also joined the programme.

 In September 2005, India signed an agreement with the EU to join the project.

 In mid-2006, the public–private partnership fell apart and the European Commission decided to nationalise Galileo as an EU programme.
-In November 2006, China opted instead to upgrade BeiDou navigation system, its then-regional satellite navigation system.
+In November 2006, China opted instead to upgrade the BeiDou navigation system, its then-regional satellite navigation system.
 The decision was due to security concerns and issues with Galileo financing.

 On 30 November 2007, the 27 member states of the European Union unanimously agreed to move forward with the project, with plans for bases in Germany and Italy.
 Spain did not approve during the initial vote, but approved it later that day.
 This greatly improved the viability of the Galileo project: "The EU's executive had previously said that if agreement was not reached by January 2008, the long-troubled project would essentially be dead".

 On 3 April 2009, Norway too joined the programme pledging €68.9 million toward development costs and allowing its companies to bid for the construction contracts.
-Norway, while not a member of the EU, is a member of ESA.
+Norway, while not a member of the EU, is a member of the ESA.